 Michelle is an Occupational Therapist with over 25 years’ experience supporting clients, families and workers in the areas of alcohol and drugs and mental health.
 She has a keen interest in sensory approaches, occupational approaches, trauma informed care, family inclusive practice, and creative writing.

 NiaII has been working in the multimedia design field for 7 years.
-His favourite activities include photography and shredding around on his pushy.
+His favourite activities include photography and shredding around on his bike.
 Having now upgraded to an office with windows, he spends his time making Insight's presentations look great with sprawling views of the harbour.

 Rosie is a fresh Graphic Design graduate with an enthusiasm for design with purpose.
 Having had an 8 year career in community pharmacy before her venture into graphic design, Rosie has developed and nurtured a passion for health and community, and enjoys creating colourful and meaningful design to aid our AOD workers.
 Some of Rosie's favourite things are singing, watching movies and snuggling up with her 2 cats on a rainy day.